maybe-dragon/arma3-weapon-holster/README.md

 ## Differences to the original script

 - Won't show inside of vehicles
-- Does not add multiple actions if the script is instantiated twice?
-(Not sure how this accidentally happens)
+- Does not add multiple actions if the script is instantiated twice (e.g. onPlayerRespawn)
 - Does not add an action to re-equip the primary weapon, because this can already be done with the normal Arma3 hotkeys
-- Does not use a loop and thus, does not re-add the action if it is removed for some reason.
+- Does not use a loop and thus, does not re-add the action if it is removed for some reason

 ## Usage